-We had a low of -2°C the first night and with our tent pitched the frost seemed to creep in around us as we looked up into a particularly delightful star studded sky.
+We had a low of -2 the first night and with our tent pitched the frost seemed to creep in around us as we looked up into a particularly delightful star studded sky.
 We encountered some frog spawn too!
 Such wonders are waiting for you if you take the time to look at your surroundings.
 North Dartmoor is a wonderful place to explore.

-Starting in Okehampton the moors really open up to you and give the hiker a great choice of direction to take and what terrain to move across.
-We followed the Tarka Trail onto the moors, this section of damp woodland on the banks of the river is most wonderful.
+Starting in Okehampton the moors really open up to you.
+Giving the hiker a great choice of direction to take and what terrain to move across.
+We followed the Tarka Trail onto the moors.
+This section of damp woodland on the banks of the river is most wonderful.